 We are Lindt chocolate truffle fans in the Avasthi house, so I was excited to try this bar.
-The flavor definitely leans towards the milder and sweeter side, which I personally didn’t mind as a milk chocolate lover, but my brother called it slightly weaker in flavor than some of the other bars.
-The texture though was great, nice and smooth with a nice snap to the bar.
-We did enjoy this bar overall and came back to it for an extra square once or twice.
+The flavor definitely leans toward the milder and sweeter side.
+As a milk chocolate lover I personally didn’t mind it, but my brother called it slightly weaker in flavor than some of the other bars.
+The texture though was smooth with a nice snap to the bar.
+We did enjoy this bar overall and came back once or twice for an extra square.

 #2 Tony’s Chocolonely 70% Dark Chocolate

 I actually hadn’t tried any of Tony’s chocolate before this, though I have seen it in the aisles of Trader Joe’s before.
 This chocolate had the boldest and fruitiest flavor of all the bars we tried.
 It was bright in flavor, which my brother really enjoyed.
-Personally, as a milk chocolate person, would have liked it to be a bit milder, but overall thought the flavor was good for dark chocolate.
+Personally, as a milk chocolate person, I would have liked it to be a bit milder.
+But overall, I thought the flavor was good for dark chocolate.
 The texture was smooth which we all liked as well.
 We do wish the bar was slightly thinner, as the large chunks do make it hard to break off a piece.
 And the packaging?
 This bar was a clear winner when it came to aesthetics.